 n_x to abbreviate “number of X` (e.g. n_atoms, n_molecules).

-We place a high priority on code cleanliness and readability.
-So, 15-character variable names are fine.
+We place a high priority on code cleanliness and readability, even if code could be written more compactly.
+For example, 15-character variable names are fine.
 Triply nested list comprehensions are not.